Novgn/maf-agents/README.md

 ## Overview

 **maf-agents** automates the end-to-end Azure detector development lifecycle from ETW input to production promotion through a conversational, multi-agent workflow system.
-Built on Microsoft Agent Framework, the system orchestrates 7 specialized agents with checkpoint-based state management and human-in-the-loop approval gates.
+Built on Microsoft Agent Framework, the system orchestrates 8 specialized executors with checkpoint-based state management and human-in-the-loop approval gates.

 ## Goals